Shengw3n/shengw3n.github.io/source/_posts/3-UBC-First-Year-EngCourses.md

 - Study Recommendations:
 	- Make sure you can do the weekly math questions with ease.
-	- Grind past exams, practice exams, and review group assignments prior to finals.
+	- Grind past/practice exams and review group assignments prior to finals.
-	- Group assignments are worth 20% of your entire grades and they mark it pretty harshly.
+	- Group assignments are worth 20% of your final grade and they mark it very harshly.
 Make sure someone in your group knows latex.

 ### APSC 100/101
 *Difficulty: ⭐*

 APSC 100 in term 1, and APSC 101 in term 2.
-Meme courses, teaches you the roles and responsibilities of an engineer and what an engineering design process might look like.
-You also gain hands on experience designing cardboard chairs and autonomous claws etc. It is a meme course because the exams are multiple choices only and all of the choices make sense.
-So at the end of the day it’s essentially a lottery game of who gets luckier on the exam.
+Meme courses teach you the roles and responsibilities of an engineer and what an engineering design process might look like.
+You also gain hands-on experience designing cardboard chairs, autonomous claws, etc. It is a meme course because the exams are multiple choices only and all of the choices make sense.
+So at the end of the day, it’s essentially a test on reading comprehension.
 You’ll know what I’m talking about when you actually experience it yourself.
 - Workload:
-	- Weekly screencast and online self-tests
+	- Weekly screencast and online quizzes
-	- Monthly engineering projects (Cardboard chair competition, presentations, etc.)
+	- Monthly engineering projects (Cardboard chair competition, bike lane design presentations, etc.)
-		- Some engineering projects, especially the Rainwater Treatment System in APSC 101, takes a really long time to complete.
+		- Some engineering projects, notably the Rainwater Treatment System in APSC 101, take a really long time to complete.
 It all depends on how helpful your teammates are.

 - Exams:
-	- 1 midterm and 1 final,  all multiple choices.
+	- 1 midterm and 1 final,  all multiple-choice.
 I have gotten better marks not studying than studying.
 Just make sure your reading comprehension is on point.
 They scale the exams really hard.

 - Study Recommendations:
-	- Watch the weekly modules carefully and do a couple practice exams prior to exams.
-A good nights sleep and not over thinking is sometimes more important.
+	- Watch the weekly modules carefully and do a couple of practice exams prior to exams.
+A good night's sleep and not overthinking is sometimes more important.
 A lot of it is honestly common sense.
-	- Taking initiative in team management and keep your group organized is very important because the deadline for projects are often alongside midterms for your other classes and stress can quickly buildup.
+	- Taking initiative in team management and keeping your group organized is very important because the deadline for projects is often alongside midterms for your other classes and stress can quickly build up.

 ### CHEM 154
 *Difficulty: ⭐⭐⭐*

-CHEM 154 is essentially chemistry 12 on steroids.
+CHEM 154 is essentially Chemistry 12 on steroids.
 You learn some stoichiometry in the beginning and slowly transition to equilibriums, thermodynamics, kinetics, and electrochemistry.
 I am not very good at chemistry nor am I interested so the course felt very hard/tedious for me.
-Each unit by itself aren’t hard at all but there’s just too many units.
+Each unit by itself isn’t hard at all but there are just too many units.
 - Workload:
 	- Weekly workbook questions
 	- monthly lab writeup